High-Resolution Channel Sounding and Parameter Estimation in Multi-Site Cellular Networks: measurement setup and data analysis

 A measurement system based on USRP-2953R and LabVIEW Communications LTE Application Framework was developed, and it was used to receive and log CRS symbols spanning 20 MHz from commercial LTE BSs operating at 2.66 GHz in the city of Lund, Sweden.
 A block diagram of key system components is shown in \Cref{fig:Hardware_Setup}.
 The USRP controlled a 128-port stacked uniform circular antenna array consisting of 4 vertically-stacked rings of 16 dual-polarized antenna elements each.
 The antenna array was mounted on the roof of a passenger vehicle as shown in \Cref{fig:volvo_car}.
 A rubidium standard disciplined by GPS was used as a frequency reference for the USRP.
 The OXTS RT3003G was used to provide ground truth for the position and orientation of the vehicle and the antenna array.
 The USRP's GPS receiver was used to synchronize the ground truth system and the USRP.

 The measurement trajectory is shown in \Cref{fig:mea_traj}.
 The main figure gives perspective on the relative positions of the BSs and trajectory, and the inset plot gives a more granular view of the segments and BS A. During the measurement, two BSs are observed, each with three sectors.
 BS A includes cell IDs 375/376/377 and BS B includes cell IDs 177/178/179.
 These BSs are located in the north and south, and they are around 40 meters and 950 meters away from the starting point.
+Even though BS B is significantly further away from the receiver than BS A, the received signal strength of both BSs is comparable at some places owing to the better view and channel condition of BS B. The proposed interference cancellation algorithm can also apply to other scenarios, e.g., both BSs have similar distances to the UE.

 The vehicle's trajectory is split into 7 segments based on LOS/NLOS transitions and changes in heading.
 The starting time (in seconds), ending time (in seconds), the length of the segment (in meters), and the presence of the LOS signal (Yes or No) are shown in \Cref{tab:seg_time}, and the starting point of each segment is shown in \Cref{fig:mea_traj}.